YangaRubushe/cinenex-landingpage/README.md

 CineNex is a web-based application designed to offer an experience for movie enthusiasts.
 With a user-friendly interface, CineNex allows users to browse through a wide range of movies and trailers, start watching their favorite films instantly, and enjoy a seamless streaming experience.

-Check out the deployed site here: [CineNex Deployed Site](http://your-deployed-site-link.com)
+Check out the deployed site here: [CineNex](https://cinenex-landingpage.vercel.app/)

-Read the final project blog article here: [CineNex Blog Article](http://your-blog-article-link.com)
+Read the final project blog article here: [CineNex Blog Article](https://medium.com/@zilithemba10/building-cinenex-my-journey-through-developing-a-modern-movie-streaming-platform-d53141bdaf78)

 ## Features